Managing Patient Expectations

 I'm sorry to hear that...
 Service Recovery Skills to Restore Patient Satisfaction

-Complaining about something is the person’s way to saying, “I need your help.”
+Complaining about something is the person’s way of saying, “I need your help.”
 How you and your colleagues handle that expression of unhappiness will have a lot to do with whether the patient chooses to remain loyal, or will seek care elsewhere.
 Unresolved complaints can result in a negative word of mouth, adverse publicity and malpractice suits.
 Service recovery skills help you respond to complaints with greater ease and in a way that helps you preserve and even improve the relationship.
 This presentation provides: best practices in service recovery; effective responses to specific patient complaints; what to do and say when the patient is wrong; techniques to prevent escalation of difficult situations; how to develop responses you can choose from when patients complain about billing, service quality, their environment, your colleagues, and communication.

 Taking Service Quality To the Next Level: 60 Ideas in 60 Minutes

 What do successful organizations do to maintain the momentum of their service quality initiatives?
-How can you sustain the gains you’ve made and take your program to the next level?
+How can you sustain the gains you’ve made and taken your program to the next level?
 Strategies of highly regarding service leaders will be discussed - sixty in sixty minutes!

 The World is Full of Cactus, but We Don't Have to Sit on It